Free ADHD Apps for Adults: We reviewed the best 8 apps

 Goblin.Tools

-Goblin Tools is a set of AI-powered micro-tools designed to support people with ADHD, autism, or anyone who struggles with executive function.
+Goblin Tools is a set of AI micro-tools designed to support people with ADHD, autism, or anyone who struggles with executive function.
 Instead of overwhelming you with options or complex systems, it offers a lightweight suite of simple utilities that help you break down tasks, estimate time, adjust tone, and stay on track.

 Key features